-Looking forward to 2017 and beyond, we created an independent 501(c)(3) organization to operate the Rocky Mountain Flyathlon and other river-based recreation and restoration programs.
 At Running Rivers, our motto is “Conservation through Recreation”, and our goal is to get people investing their time and money towards enjoying and preserving our public lands.
 Please consider donating to Running Rivers so we can grow our impact in the coming years.

 The ideal flyathlete is anyone who wants to get outside of their regular routine to participate in a unique outdoors event.
 To the newbie, both the sports of trail running and fly fishing (and even craft beer, for that matter) can seem very exclusive and even pretentious, requiring a lot of gear and/or experience to be enjoyable.
 This perception limits their desire to engage in these outdoor activities.
 The Flyathlon seeks to break down those barriers through accessible events that create positive and fishy outdoor experiences and memories.
 It is our hope that through this type of exposure, we can create new outdoor advocates, new river warriors.